UNINETTSigma2/documentation/training/GPU_Tutorials/2025-GPU-Tuorials-Series.md

 **Content:**
 This hands-on workshop, titled Fine-Tuning LLMs with Multi-GPU Training, is designed to provide participants with practical experience in fine-tuning large language models (LLMs) with a special focus on LLaMA on high-performance computing (HPC) systems.

+Participants will get hands-on experience with [Olivia](https://www.sigma2.no/meet-olivia-norways-next-supercomputer) - Norway’s Next supercomputer.

 <u>Learning Outcomes:</u>

 By the end of this workshop, participants will be able to: